Findings and Figures

 (b) National Policies

-In our research we develop a text-based approach to industrial policy.
-We train and validate a Large Language Model (LLM), more specifically, BERT, to identify industrial policies by analyzing the text from the interventions in the Global Trade Alert (GTA) database (Evenett, 2019).
+In our research, we develop a text-based approach to industrial policy.
+We train and validate a Large Language Model (LLM), specifically a fine-tuned BERT model, to identify industrial policies using text from interventions in the Global Trade Alert (GTA) database (Evenett, 2019).

-Note on Figure 1: Juhász et al. (2025).
-Policy classification from BERT model.
+Notes: Juhász et al. (2025).
+Policy classification from our fine-tuned BERT model.
 This exercise excludes policies with no identifiable policy goal (labeled as “Not Enough Information”).
-Panel (a) shows simple aggregate counts from all the policies in our sample.
+Panel (a) displays the simple aggregate counts from all policies in our sample.
 Panel (b) excludes firm-specific policies.

-Fact 1 - Industrial policy is important and on the rise
+Industrial policy is important and on the rise.

 Throughout our analysis we present: i) simple total counts of industrial policy activity; ii) national policy counts (excluding policies implemented at the firm level); and iii) counts of the implementing public entity using data on the institutions deploying industrial policies, from Juhász and Lane (2004) and Field (2024).
 The baseline measure (i) might be difficult to compare across countries if policies are reported at different levels of granularity.
 The second (ii) and third (iii) measures address these issues.

 Our first result is that Industrial Policy is important.
-Figure 1 shows the results of the classification from our BERT model.
+Figure 1 illustrates the classification results obtained from our BERT model.
 As seen in the figure, 44-62% of the policies with identifiable goals in our dataset are industrial policy.

 Our results also indicate that Industrial policy is on the rise.
 Figure 2 presents a time trend for industrial policy.
 We use the value in 2010 as a baseline (indexed to 100).
 Panel (a) shows that the count of all industrial policies implemented between 2010 and 2022 has increased more than thirtyfold.
 In panel (b), we focus on National-level industrial policy activity.
 We exclude policies aimed at specific firms.
 Here we can see that Industrial Policy activity increased fifteenfold.
 These results indicate that the GTA is not merely capturing policies at a more granular level over time.